Opening 2029

 Planned Services

-- Interventional cardiology with dedicated catheterisation laboratory
+- Interventional cardiology — planned

-- Non-invasive cardiac imaging and stress testing
+- Non-invasive cardiac imaging and stress testing — planned

 Robotic and Neurosurgery